-The Korean War (1950-53), which involved the armies of both sides traversing the peninsula, destroyed much of the capital stock.
-Mass population movements (mainly from north to south) presumably resulted in a net flow of human capital the North to the South.
-As in the case of Japan's emergence from the Second World War, the data in Table 1 suggest that in the aftermath of the Korean War, South Korea's endowment of human capital was high relative to its contemporaneous income level.
-Moreover, South Korea continued to accumulate human capital rapidly after the war (Figure 3).
+The Korean War (1950-53), which involved the armies of both sides traversing the peninsula several times, destroyed much of the capital stock.
+Mass population movements (mainly from north to south) presumably resulted in a net flow of human capital from the North to the South.
+As in the case of Japan's emergence from the Second World War, the data in Table 1 suggest that in the aftermath of the Korean War, South Korea's endowment of human capital was high relative to its contemporaneous income level.26 Moreover, South Korea continued to accumulate human capital rapidly after the war (Figure 3).
+Its students were relatively concentrated in science and engineering, though not remarkably so - indeed, the striking thing is how similar the Asian and Latin American countries looked in this regard (Table 6).